 Through December 31, 2023, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.

-I read that divorce does not impact your credit scores, but I’ve heard from people who are divorced that said it damaged their credit.
-If it doesn’t impact your scores, how does it damage your credit?
+I read that divorce does not impact your credit scores, but I've heard from people who are divorced who said it damaged their credit.
+If it doesn't impact your scores, how does it damage your credit?

 If the spouse responsible under the divorce decree is unable or unwilling to pay and the contract has not been changed by the lender, the late payments still will appear on both credit reports and will have a negative impact on credit scores for both individuals.

 The missed payments can occur years after the divorce and still will be reported for both people associated with the account.
 That certainly can be an unpleasant surprise if you haven't dealt with the account appropriately.